wireapp/wire-docs/src/understand/federation/api.rst

 The ``/federation`` prefix to the path allows the component to distinguish federated requests from requests by clients or other local components.

-If this request succeeds with any status, the body and response are encoded as the ``HTTPResponse`` object and returned as a response to the ``Inward.call`` gRPC call.
+If this request succeeds with any status, the response is encoded as the ``InwardResponse`` object and returned as a response to the ``Inward.call`` gRPC call.

 Note, that before the ``path`` field of the ``Request`` is concatenated with ``/federation`` and used as a component of the HTTP request, its segments are